vercel/next.js/packages/next/README.md

 - `renderPage` (`Function`) a callback that executes the actual React rendering logic (synchronously).
 It's useful to decorate this function in order to support server-rendering wrappers like Aphrodite's [`renderStatic`](https://github.com/Khan/aphrodite#server-side-rendering)

 #### Customizing `renderPage`
+🚧 It should be noted that the only reason you should be customizing `renderPage` is for usage with ccs-in-js libraries that need to wrap the application to properly work with server-rendering. 🚧

 - It takes as argument an options object for further customization

 ```js